 At Wharton, I regularly teach two courses.
 Syllabi for both are available at the Wharton syllabus repository.

-Corporate Responsibility and Ethics (LGST 210) is an introduction to business ethics for undergraduate students.
+Ethics and Social Responsibility (LGST 100) is an introduction to business ethics for undergraduate students.
 The course is designed to make students more familiar with some of the ethical issues that arise in business, to give students facility in philosophical reasoning about ethics, and to develop students' skills at communicating with others about ethics.
 These skills include the ability to explain one's own views and arguments and clearly as well as the ability to interpret what others say charitably.